 Upon graduating from a degree program offered by West Coast University, students will be able to:

-- Develop intellectual and practical problem-solving skills through information assessment and critical thinking.
+- Implement intellectual and practical problem-solving skills through information assessment and critical thinking.

 - Demonstrate effective written communication skills.